uncms-dev/uncms/docs/performance.md

 Because it is a [cached property](https://docs.djangoproject.com/en/dev/ref/utils/#django.utils.functional.cached_property), subsequent accesses of it are close to free, but your first access of it is not.

-Treating it as free might be damaging your performance if you are accessing it when rendering the navigation.
+Treating it as free might be damaging your performance.
+A previously-common case of this would be accessing `page.content` for every item in the navigation, for example.
-In this case, you should only access `Page.content` when you know you need to.
+In this case, you should find some means to only access `Page.content` when you know you need to.

 ## Avoid expensive 404 pages